 Such apps are highly productive as they are fast at exchanges and need less training to understand.
 Troubleshooting required is minimum and hence, this allows more time to develop enhancements and updates.

-How to create an app with mind blowing User Experience?
+How to create an app with a mind-blowing User Experience?

 Spanning through the entire process of research, testing, development, content, and prototyping, applications need to be developed with user experience tests and requirements in mind at each stage.